Parents and students receive regular feedback from school about how students are progressing in each subject.

 Detailed reports are produced once per academic year; summary reports are produced each term.
 Data is captured each half term and discussed with students.

 Communication between home and school is really important.
-There is a progress evening for each year group during the year when parents will be able to meet subject teachers.
+There is a progress (parents) evening for each year group during the year when parents will be able to meet subject teachers.

 With all these changes affecting pupils and parents if you have any questions or concerns please contact school to speak to class teacher/tutor.